One of the most bogus phrases in movies and society is “Be true to yourself”. The other most bogus phrase is “delicious salad”.

 We all have conflicting selves.
 A part that wants to be good, a part that wants to be bad, another part that wants to be even worse, and yet another part that wants to listen to smooth jazz.

 In fact, “be true to yourself” is the ultimate in idolatry.
 Be your own god.
 Make your own rules.
-Do whatever you want – because doing whatever you want is good and right.
+Do whatever you want – because the highest good you can achieve is self-realization.

 That’s why it’s so attractive.